 In 2012, Green Art Gallery initiated a series of collaborations, working with external artists, writers, and emergent curators and extended the reach of its program beyond the confines of the white cube.
 In this way, the gallery affirms its commitment to documenting, archiving and historicising—in addition to direct support—of artistic production in the region.
 In particular, the gallery looks to extend its legacy of discursive and programmatic criticality to the written word with its publishing program.

-Since 2010, Green Art Gallery has participated in various international and regional art fairs including Art Basel, Liste, miart, Art Dubai, Moving Image Fair in London, Art Hong Kong, Artissima Art Fair, Art Brussels, and Fiac’s (Off)icielle.
+Since 2010, Green Art Gallery has participated in various international and regional art fairs including Art Basel, FIAC, Independent Brussels, The Armory Show, Liste, miart, Art Dubai, Moving Image Fair in London, Art Hong Kong, Artissima Art Fair, Art Brussels, and Fiac’s (Off)icielle.
 Its artists have shown at institutions and biennials including Artpace, CCA Wattis, Gwangju Biennial, Istanbul Biennial, Manifesta, MAXXI, New Museum Triennial, Palais de Tokyo, São Paulo Biennial, SALT, Seoul Museum of Art, Smithsonian Institute, Whitechapel and Venice Biennale.
 Collecting institutions include the British Museum, Devi Art Foundation, LACMA, Metropolitan Museum of Art, MoMA, Centre Pompidou, Queensland Art Gallery, Kadist Art Foundation, M+ Hong Kong, and the Tate Modern.